imthenachoman/How-To-Secure-A-Linux-Server/README.md

 - Before you do this, you should have an idea of how 2FA/MFA works and you'll need an authenticator app on your phone to continue.
 - We'll use [google-authenticator-libpam](https://github.com/google/google-authenticator-libpam).
-- With the below configuration, a user will only need to enter their 2FA/MFA code if they are logging on with their password but not **not** if they are using [SSH public/private keys](#ssh-publicprivate-keys).
+- With the below configuration, a user will only need to enter their 2FA/MFA code if they are logging on with their password but **not** if they are using [SSH public/private keys](#ssh-publicprivate-keys).
 Check the documentation on how to change this behavior to suite your requirements.

 #### References